IMPORTANT - Urgent / Same Day Appointments

 You can book an appointment with the doctor or nurse up to eight weeks ahead.

 We try to provide as much choice as possible but also feel that continuity of care is important.
 We suggest that you book follow-up appointments for a continuing problem with the same doctor or nurse who saw you at the last appointment.
 We all have special interests and expertise and work closely together, so that we may ask you to see a different person or have a joint consultation.

-Our Practice Nurses, Hilary Herridge and Annabel Anley run Hypertension and Diabetes clinics, together with Well Woman and Well Man and Family Planning clinics.
+Our Practice Nurse runs Hypertension, Diabetes, Asthma and COPD clinics, together with Well Woman and Well Man and Family Planning clinics.
 Please specify which clinic you would like to attend when making your appointment.
-Everyone is welcome to a routine health check with one of the nurses every three years, by appointment.

 We undertake to see anyone with an urgent problem on the same day by providing a number of same day appointments.
-Our Practice Nurses (see above) are also available daily from 8.00am to give telephone advice or surgery appointments on the day.
+Our Practice Nurse (see above) is also available daily from 8.00am to give telephone advice or surgery appointments on the day.

 One of the doctors is on call during the day, from 8.00am until 6.00pm daily (1.00pm on Thursday).

 We have full emergency equipment at the practice, including oxygen, defibrillator and ventilator.
 All staff are trained in basic life support.